1mental/recaptchav3_bypasser/README.md

 Enter the Anchor URL of the Recaptcha and wait till the Http Server Runs

-On your tool source code, Send and http request to the server to obtain the G-response!
+On your tool source code, Send an http request to the server to obtain the G-response!